About the Mental Health Internship Program

 2. Resume or Curriculum Vitae

 All applicants will be notified once their applications are received, and are informed of next steps.
-Applications are reviewed and interviews are scheduled for late February.
+Applications are reviewed and interviews are scheduled for late early March.
 Interviews are in a group format and consist of the applicant highlighting experience, desires and goals for participation in CCSF, and may include a brief case presentation.

 Upon acceptance, a signed letter of intent to participate will be required within two weeks.
 Before the internship starts, TB clearance must be obtained, a background check must be completed, proof of liability insurance provided, and the contract with Mental Health Services at CCSF or the MOU with your school must be signed.

-Covid-19 and Flu vaccinations must be up-to-date.
+COVID-19 and Flu vaccinations must be up-to-date.